 Some resources may possess a "binary" payload with a length and digest.
 These resources are normally leaves in the tree (meaning they have no child resources of their own).
-They are the best match in the current Fedora software to the Fedora 3 concept of "datastream".
+They are the best match in Fedora 4 to the Fedora 3 concept of "datastream".